fiuxxed/fiuxxed-autotyper/README.md

 - an "extra context" button for the Scan tab
 - a humanzier for Scan and Q&A tab
 - a "Shorter" and "Longer" button for the Scan tab
+- a synonym swapper setting
+- a more specific image region selector making it easy to scan certain parts of a window
+- ability to attach your own images that are on the local device (don't be freaky)

+### What's next?
+- Fixing the Always on Top not working
+- Making the AI more trained

 (will fix WAY more bugs very soon don't worry guys im aware of lots of them)